 Ecommerce sites have some of the most complicated and longest URLs you can find online.
 The bigger the store, the worse it gets, as the inclusion of parameters from search and navigation systems can add millions of unique URLs based on click paths.
 It is not uncommon to see large retailers with up to 1000 URL variations for a single product.
 Thanks to the search function, this result is often unavoidable because the last thing you want to do is prevent your customer from finding the products they are looking for.

 Social media interactions help boost brand research, increase visibility, and help businesses develop an active fan community online.
-While there is no direct correlation between social media and ecommerce SEO, social media can be a powerful traffic driver that steers social bots towards the health and value of your website.
+While there is no direct correlation between social media and ecommerce SEO, Social media marketing can be a powerful traffic driver that steers social bots towards the health and value of your website.

 One of the biggest opportunities in ecommerce SEO is with long tail keywords.
 These search queries are typically four words or more and do not have a high search volume.
 What they lack in volume, they make up for in revenue, as these terms usually have a higher conversion rate, as the customers who use them are usually closer to making a purchase.